 As we get older, we lose that freshness of sight.
 We may even experience social disconnection, more anxiety, and sadness.
-And these feelings can be exacerbated by the current climate of fear caused by the pandemic.
-These negative emotions can affect not only our quality of life but also our longevity or quantity of life.
+And these feelings were exacerbated through the pandemic.
+These negative emotions affect our quality of life.
+They also affect our longevity or quantity of life.

-A new study published in the journal Emotion measures the positive effect of an attitude of awe and wonder on older adults.
-In this study one group was asked to take ‘awe walks’.
-During these ‘awe walks’ the individual was asked to orient themselves towards experiencing awe by focusing on things outside of themselves.
-The outcome was that those taking part in the effort reported reduced daily distress and more positive emotions.
+A study published in the journal Emotion measured the positive effect of an attitude of awe and wonder on older adults.
+In this study one group was asked to take awe walks.
+During these ‘awe walks’ individuals oriented themselves towards experiencing awe.
+They focused on things outside of themselves.
+Those taking part reported reduced daily distress and more positive emotions.

 Chesterton was a Proponent of Awe

 An individual who exemplified an attitude of awe was Gilbert Keith Chesterton.